MUSIC AT THE BASILICA

 The Basilica Handbell Choir

 The Basilica Handbell Choir typically plays once a month during the choral season (September – Pentecost) and rehearses on Tuesdays from 5:30pm-6:45pm.
 The handbell choir is an advanced group of ringers that is committed to 100% weekly attendance.

 Music Director: Dr. Peter Kurdziel

 Peter Kurdziel has been the Director of Music at the Basilica since August of 2010.
 He earned degrees in organ from Hope College where he was a student of Huw Lewis and the University of Notre Dame where he was a student of Craig Cramer.
 He received the Doctor of Musical Arts from the University of Illinois (Urbana-Champaign) where he was a student of Dana Robinson.
 In addition to the organ, Peter has also studied voice, conducting, harpsichord, and theology at the graduate level.
-Peter currently serves on the board of the West Michigan Symphony.
-He is the past dean of the Grand Rapids and Muskegon -Lakeshore Chapters of the American Guild of Organists and a former board member of the Grand Rapids Chapter of the National Pastoral Musicians and the West Michigan Symphony.
+He is the past dean of the Grand Rapids and Muskegon -Lakeshore Chapters of the American Guild of Organists.
+He has also served on the executive boards of the Grand Rapids Chapter of the National Pastoral Musicians and the West Michigan Symphony.

 The Basilica Organ

 The Basilica Organ was built by the Wicks Organ Company in 1980.
 It was tonally finished by Charles Mosley and Jonathan Tuuk.